 Set Clear Expectations

 Remote work is far less structured than on-site work which means that project managers will have to provide more structured expectations than might be required in an office setting.
-All team members should have a crystal clear picture of what they are supposed to accomplish, which tasks they own individually, when they need to finish each task, and whom to go to when or if they have issues.
+All workers should have a crystal clear picture of what they are supposed to accomplish, which tasks they own individually, when they need to finish each task, and whom to go to when or if they have issues.

 Track Progress Closely